liadraz/Backend_Learning_Track/03_BookLibraryApp/README.md

 ## Technical Requirements

-- EF Core (recommended: SQLite for simplicity)
+- EF Core (use SQLite for simplicity)
 - Use `DbContext` for managing the database
 - Define entities with relationships (One-to-Many between Authors and Books)
 - Use `Migrations` to create and update the database schema